Banach spaces with small weakly open subsets of the unit ball and massive sets of Daugavet and $\Delta$-points: Notation and preliminary results

 We finally recall the definition of the ``Summing Tree Simplex'' from \cite{aorlecture} that was constructed in order to distinguish between the CPCP and the PCP for subsets of Banach spaces.
-This set will be the stepping stone for our renormings of spaces of continuous functions.
+This set will be the stepping stone for our renorming of $L_\infty[0,1]$.
 Let $\N^{<\omega}$ be the set of all ordered finite sequences of positive integers including the empty sequence denoted by $\emptyset$.
 If $\alpha=(\alpha_1,\ldots,\alpha_n)\in\N^{<\omega}$, the length of $\alpha$ is $|\alpha|=n$ and $|\emptyset|=0$.
+For simplicity, we will sometimes identify $\N^1$ with $\N$ and denote by $i$ the sequence $(i)$ with one element $i\in\N$.
 We use the natural order in $\N^{<\omega}$ given by: